SU(1,1) Coherent States For Position-Dependent Mass Singular Oscillators: Applications

 Both of the above derived sets of CS preserve the form of the constant-mass case.
+Important properties like the resolution of the identity are found to be similar to the conventional case.
+These states also evolve in time without dispersion because their energy eigenvalues are equally spaced.
+Moreover, the quadratures $\mathcal{X}(X,P)= \left(K_++K_-\right)/2$ and $\mathcal{P}(X,P)= i\left(K_+-K_-\right)/2$ appear to satisfy the commutator $\left[\mathcal{X},\mathcal{P}\right]=iK_0$.
+In this sense, the Barut-Girardello CS can be considered as the quadrature states minimizing the inequality relation

-Important properties like the resolution of the identity can be also derived to be found as similar as the conventional case.
-The relevant aspect here is that the point transformations analyzed in Section~\ref{gral} facilitate the construction of the CS for the position-dependent mass systems in practically the same manner as in the constant-mass case.
+Some other PDM coherent states minimizing similar inequality relations are constructed in \cite{Cru09,Biswas,Ju,Midya,Chi}.
+The relevant aspect is that the point transformations analyzed in Section~\ref{gral} simplify the construction of the PDM coherent states to be practically the same method as in the constant-mass case.